 The university designates this outdoor space for its designated public forum as this space is the most highly pedestrian trafficked area on the university main campus by students, faculty, staff and visitors.
-Corey Union houses the food court and several other student services offices, as well as the Function Room and frequently used meeting rooms for the university campus community.
+Corey Union houses the food court, Dunkin' Donuts, Friendly's, the Information Center, as well as several other student services offices, as well as the Function Room and frequently used meeting rooms for the university campus community.
 The use of this space is also not likely to interfere with classroom instruction or residence halls.

-Additionally, the university has identified an outdoor space by the university's athletic fields.
+Additionally, the university has identified an outdoor space by the College's athletic fields.
 This space is due east of the 281 Parking Lot on the grass area.
-This area is approximately 20' by 30', and will be roped off if appropriate.
+This area is approximately 20' by 30', and is roped off.

-An auxiliary area could also be available should the university deem it necessary.
+An auxiliary area could also be available should the College deem it necessary.
 This area would be due east of the Lankler and Stratton intersection.
-This area may also be roped off, approximately 20' by 30'.
+This area will also be roped off, approximately 20' by 30'.

-Please bring a completed Designated Public Forum application with you.
-The application will be reviewed.
+These areas are available during the time of Summer Training Camp.
+Please bring a completed Designated Public Forum application with you and present the document to a person at the Main Gate of Training Camp.
+The application will be reviewed at this time.
 If approved, you and/or your group will be escorted to the designated outdoor space.